Tips To Beat Stress

 • Check spelling and grammar as you go.

-At the end of exam
+At the end of the exam

 • Review your paper